TheIncredibleHulkSmash/AwesomeProject/README.md

 - [License](#license)

 ## Installation
+ *If, as a team we want others to be able to work and chnage our files, provide instructions on how to download our file, or how to clone repo, then any extra steps required from that point forward"

 What are the steps required to install your project?
 Provide a step-by-step description of how to get the development environment running.